System of systems: Educational institutions and industry

 For example, DoD recently established the National Centers for System of Systems Engineering to develop a formal methodology for system-of-systems engineering for applications in defense-related projects.

-In another example, according to the Exploration Systems Architecture Study, NASA established the Exploration Systems Mission Directorate (ESMD) organization to lead the development of a new exploration “system-of-systems” to accomplish the goals outlined by President G.W.
+In another example, according to the Exploration Systems Architecture Study, NASA established the Exploration Systems Mission Directorate (ESMD) organization to lead the development of a new exploration "system-of-systems" to accomplish the goals outlined by President G.W.
 Bush in the 2004 Vision for Space Exploration.

-A number of research projects and support actions, sponsored by the European Commission, are currently in progress.
+A number of research projects and support actions, sponsored by the European Commission, were performed in the Seventh Framework Programme.
 These target Strategic Objective IST-2011.3.3 in the FP7 ICT Work Programme (New paradigms for embedded systems, monitoring and control towards complex systems engineering).
-This objective has a specific focus on the "design, development and engineering of System-of-Systems".
-These projects include :
+This objective had a specific focus on the "design, development and engineering of System-of-Systems".
+These projects included: